 2. Basic Policy on Shareholder Return

-- 1) The actual amount of dividends paid in the previous fiscal year will be used as the lower limit for dividends per share, and the basic policy is to continuously increase the dividends without reducing them.
-(Continuation of progressive dividends).
+- 1) The actual amount of dividends paid in the previous fiscal year will be used as the lower limit for dividends per share, and the basic policy is to continuously increase the dividends without reducing them (Progressive dividends).

 - 2) The target for total return ratio is roughly 50%.